 Find out about completing and filing your fringe benefit tax (FBT) returns and making FBT payments.

 What's on this page

-There are three types of FBT return forms:
+There are three types of FBT return forms you can file:

-You are required to file quarterly returns unless you are eligible and actively choose a different filing frequency.
+You're required to file quarterly returns unless you are eligible for, and actively choose, a different filing frequency.

 The guide includes special instructions for employers who are: